Demolition Team

 The Demolition Team are a fictional team of mercenaries in the DC Comics universe.
 They first appeared in Green Lantern #176 (May 1984) and were created by Len Wein and Dave Gibbons.

 Fictional character history

-In their initial appearance, Congressman Jason Bloch hired the Demolition Team to destroy the Los Angeles branch of Ferris Aircraft.
-The Ferris employees were virtually defenseless against the team and their state-of-the-art weaponry provided by the Monitor.
-Help finally arrived in the form of the mysterious Predator who defeated the entire team unaided.
-It is assumed the Demolition Team were sent to prison soon after the incident.
+In their initial appearance, Congressman Jason Bloch hires the Demolition Team to destroy the Los Angeles branch of Ferris Aircraft.
+The Ferris employees are virtually defenseless against the team and their state-of-the-art weaponry provided by the Monitor.
+Help finally arrives in the form of the Predator, who defeated the entire team unaided.

-The Demolition Team returned several years later with updated technology only to be handily defeated by the Blood Pack after attacking a nuclear power plant in Germany.
-Hardhat later appeared committing crimes in Opal City.

-Rosie, together with several other scientific geniuses and cybernetic beings (Automan, Brainstorm, Doctor Cyber, Ford, and Emil Hamilton), was for a brief period part of the composite cybernetic being known as Enginehead.
-However (if this story is still canon), the being seems to have been divided into the individual personalities again shortly after the events of the series Enginehead #1-6 (2004).
+Rosie, together with several other scientific geniuses and cybernetic beings (Automan, Brainstorm, Doctor Cyber, Ford, and Emil Hamilton), was briefly part of the composite cybernetic being Enginehead.

-Most of the team were killed at the hands of the OMACs during the events of The OMAC Project, but Hardhat was seen alive in Infinite Crisis #7.
-He is participating in the 'Battle of Metropolis', which was a supervillain first step to conquer the world.
+Most of the team were killed at the hands of the OMACs during the events of The OMAC Project, but Hardhat was seen alive in Infinite Crisis.
+Still later, Hardhat is seen among the "forgotten characters" of Limbo.
+Hardhat is rescued by Superman and assists in the battle against the cosmic threat of Mandrakk.

-Still later, Hardhat was seen among the "forgotten characters" of Limbo.
-Other notables include Ace the Bat-Hound, Geist, Gunfire and Merryman of the Inferior Five.
-As Merryman explains, Hardhat and all the other inhabitants came here to a realm of 'no stories' because they were forgotten about in the real world.
-They all are rescued by Superman and assist in the battle against the cosmic threat of Mandrakk.